 There are other things too…

-If I’ve no photo to share or even less time than usual, I may spend 10 minutes, 4 or 5 times a day, may be more, scrolling through my feed, liking, commenting and authentically engaging.
+If time is limited, I may spend 10 minutes, 4 or 5 times a day, may be more, scrolling through my feed.
+I make sure I like, comment and engage.
 You can still be present even if you’re unable to post.

 Which leads seamlessly to…

-BrandItGirl offers a really good blogpost why you should repurpose your content. you can find it here.
+BrandItGirl offers a really good blog post on why you should repurpose your content.

 Repurposing is great for Instagram photos too.
-Cropping is a wonderful thing and if I’m a bit stuck, I find a scroll through my camera roll often reveals a hidden gem I can play around with.
+Cropping is a wonderful thing.
+If I’m a bit stuck, I scroll through my camera roll and often find a hidden gem I can play around with.